 Your ability to succeed or fail has far more to do with how clear your mind and emotions and beliefs are than it has to do with your marketing or business education.
 People sabotage themselves financially the same way they sabotage their marriage or douse their problems in alcohol.
 Physical anorexia and financial anorexia aren’t all that different from each other.

 If you are reading this for infotainment purposes with no intent to act, if you’re sabotaging yourself as Perry mentions, or you can’t get it together to put the time into email marketing, so it becomes the hub of your marketing and sales, then you will fail at making it work for you.

 When I hear something like, “I tried email marketing, and it didn’t work for me” I believe it didn’t work, but I never believe the reasons why unless it included “Because I gave up too soon.”

 You are the boss.
 You make the choices, and you live with the consequences.
 I believe the artists who will have the best careers are those who take control of their distribution.
 You can’t rely on galleries or social media.
-They are wonderful while they work, but you are always out of the decision loop when it comes to how they will affect your business.
-Use them as much as possible to supplement your sales while you build your email list and subsequent sales from it.
+They are great while they work, but you are always out of the decision loop when it comes to how they will affect your business.
+Use them as much as possible to supplement your sales while you build your email list and subsequent purchases from it.

 I don’t see another better option for artists other than to develop what I call direct patronage.
 You only need a small number of patrons to gain self-reliance and independence.
 Think of this.
 If your galleries develop 100 collectors of your work, you can make roughly the same income with 50 patrons who buy from you directly.

 Can you see how email marketing will act as the hub for all other marketing you do?
-If so, it’s time to order your priorities and start working to make email marketing the most important tool in your marketing arsenal.
+If so, it’s time to order your priorities and start working to make email marketing the most essential tool in your marketing arsenal.
 If you want my help, check out my Email Marketing for Artists course.
 It is loaded with all the information you need to start reaping the rewards of smart marketing.